 Construction activities generate considerable amounts of noise, especially during demolition and construction of project infrastructure when heavy equipment is used.
 The highest maximum noise levels generated by project construction would typically range from about 90 to 95 dBA at a distance of 50 feet from the noise source.
 Typical hourly average construction generated noise levels are about 81 dBA to 88 dBA measured at a distance of 50 feet from the center of the site during busy construction periods (e.g., earth moving equipment, impact tools, etc.).
-The construction of the proposed project would temporarily increase noise levels in the immediate vicinity of the project site and would be audible at adjacent residences.
-Construction noise levels would exceed both the 60 dBA $L{eq}$ residential and 70 dBA $L{eq}$ for a period exceeding one year.
+The construction of the project site and would be audible at adjacent residences.
+Construction noise levels would exceed both the 60 dBA Leq residential and 70 dBA Leq for a period exceeding one year.
 Construction of the project would result in a substantial temporary increase in ambient noise levels.